 Stop thinking, wondering, daydreaming, guessing, plotting, trying to read the minds of your readers, worrying, and just punch the damn keys, because that’s what effective bloggers do.

 Effective bloggers do the best they can with what they have, and then they hit that publish button, and while everyone is reading their content and comment and whatnot, they are busy working on their next blog post.

 I also believe that highly effective bloggers know the importance of learning about their craft.

-That’s why I encourage you to enroll in this free course of mine here.
+That’s why I encourage you to enroll in this crash course of mine.

-Tens of people have enrolled in the two days since its launch, and they are saying wonderful things about it, such as:
+Hundreds of people have enrolled in the weeks since its launch, and they are saying wonderful things about it, such as:

 What do you need to know about this course?

 This introductory course is a great place to learn the basics of building and launching a blog.

 These lessons will give you an overview of blogging, the basic structure of a blog, and the best process for writing articles on the web.